How to Spend 48 Hours in Muscat, Oman

 Where to Eat in Muscat

-For breakfast one morning we were determined to find a local bakery outside of the tourist area in Mutrah and eventually ended up at a Pakistani bakery, that offered an affordable and traditional selection of Pakistani breakfast foods.
-Carrie having just flown in days before from Lahore, Pakistan was familiar with the food.
+For breakfast one morning we were determined to find a local bakery outside of the tourist area in Mutrah and eventually ended up at a Pakistani bakery that offered an affordable and traditional selection of Pakistani breakfast foods.
+Carrie had just flown in days before, from Lahore, Pakistan was familiar with the food.
 We grabbed several pieces of warm chapati, a bowl of daal, sweet rice, and two samosas all for about $1.50 and ate on a bench along the Mutrah Corniche overlooking the harbor and several dhow.

 Al Boom Restaurant

-One of the aspects of traveling to Oman that I most anticipated was the food.
+One aspect of traveling to Oman that I most anticipated was the food.
 The food scene in Oman, a product of its location, beautifully blends a mixture of Arab, East African, and South Asian.
-After reading a positive write-up in Time Out Muscat, we decided to have dinner at Al Boom, located along the Mutrah Corniche in the Marina Hotel.
+After reading a positive write-up in Time Out Muscat, we had dinner at Al Boom, along the Mutrah Corniche in the Marina Hotel.
 The rooftop terrace restaurant that overlooked the lit-up corniche and harbor, is one of the few restaurants that serve alcohol outside of the major international hotels.
-The warm evening breeze, the hum of the vibrant corniche below, my aromatic seafood biryani, and cold Heineken were a perfect conclusion to our last night in Muscat.
+The warm evening breeze, the hum of the vibrant Corniche below, my aromatic seafood biryani, and cold Heineken were a perfect conclusion to our last night in Muscat.

 Partially intrigued by the name Lulu (the name of one of our cats) and by what local foods we would find at a grocery store in Oman, a stop at Lulu was necessary.
-For lunch we grabbed some samosas and a chicken tikka roll from the bakery.
-We also bought Oman produced dates as gifts , and some maamoul.
-The rich diversity of the country was apparent in the store as foods from South Asia, the Middle East, and Europe were readily available.
+For lunch, we grabbed samosas and a chicken tikka roll from the bakery.
+We also bought Oman produced dates as gifts and some maamoul.
+The rich diversity of the country was clear in the store as foods from South Asia, the Middle East, and Europe were readily available.